-C. Type III decisions involve the greatest amount of discretion and evaluation of subjective approval standards, yet are not heard by the city commission, except upon appeal.
+- C. Type III decisions involve the greatest amount of discretion and evaluation of subjective approval standards, yet are not heard by the city commission, except upon appeal.
 In the event that any decision is not classified, it shall be treated as a Type III decision.
 The process for these land use decisions is controlled by ORS 197.763.
 Notice of the application and the planning commission or the historic review board hearing is published and mailed to the applicant, recognized neighborhood association(s) and property owners within three hundred feet.
 Notice must be issued at least twenty days pre-hearing, and the staff report must be available at least seven days pre-hearing.
-At the evidentiary hearing held before the planning commission or the historic review board, all issues are addressed.
-The decision of the planning commission or historic review board is appealable to the city commission on the record pursuant to Section 17.50.190.
-The city commission decision on appeal is the city's final decision and is subject to review by LUBA within twenty-one days of when it becomes final, unless otherwise provided by state law.

-Response: A major modification shall be processed in the same manner and shall be subject to the same standards as was the original application.
+At the evidentiary hearing held before the planning commission or the historic review board is appealable to the city commission on the record pursuant to Section 17.50.190.
+The city commission decision on appeal is the city's final decision and is subject to review by LUBA within twenty-one days of when it becomes final, unless otherwise provided by state law. - Response: A major modification shall be processed in the same manner and shall be subject to the same standards as was the original application.
 The original application was subject to a Type III decision and the City has determined that this proposed amendment is subject to a major modification.